Are you looking into teeth whitening kits like Smileactives and want to read some Smileactives reviews from actual users?

 What is Smileactives?

-The Smileactives brand offers several whitening products, including an electric toothbrush, LED whitening accelerator, and a whitening pen, but we are focusing on reviews of their main product: the Power whitening gel, which you add to toothpaste before brushing your teeth.
+The Smileactives brand offers several cosmetic dental whitening products, including an electric toothbrush, LED whitening accelerator, and a whitening pen, but we are focusing on reviews of their main product: the Power whitening gel, which you add to toothpaste before brushing your teeth.
 Their website says this about the gel:

 “When combined with your regular toothpaste, the Power Whitening Gel turns normal toothbrushing into a powerful whitening session.
 The Smileactives Power Whitening Gel features patent pending Polyclean® technology, which generates an ultra-fine foam that whitens the whole tooth, not just the front, and reaches all the grooves and crannies.”Smileactives website